CHTC/chtc-website-source/_events/2023-11-08-intro-workshop.md

 start_date: 2023-11-08
 end_date: 2023-11-08
 location: "UW-Madison Campus, Room 1240 of the Computer Sciences Building"
-image: "/images/OSGUS23-andrew-help.jpg"
+image: "/images/HTC23-osg-services.jpg"
-header_image: "/images/OSGUS23-andrew-help.jpg"
+header_image: "/images/HTC23-osg-services.jpg"
 ---

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Introduction to CHTC Workshop
+<p style="font-size: larger; font-weight: bold;">Join us for a half-day workshop
-with hands-on exercises and discussion.</p>
+on getting started in CHTC, featuring hands-on exercises and discussion.</p>

 Have you gotten a CHTC account (or wanted to) and not quite been able to get started?
 This is the workshop for you!
 We'll cover the basics of logging in